saltastro/token-auth-request/specs/index.rst

 The `token-auth-request` package provides exactly one method, `auth_session`.
 This accepts a username, password and a URL.
 It returns an object which has all the methods of the `requests <http://docs.python-requests.org/>`_ library's Session class.

 Whenever a method corresponding to an HTTP verb (i.e. DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT or a custom verb) is called on this object, the object will first check whether it has a non-expired authentication token.
-If it has not, it sends ab HTTP request to the URL passed to the `auth_session`.
+Here non-expired means that the expiry time is in the past or within the next minute.
+If it has not expired, it sends an HTTP request to the URL passed to the `auth_session`.
 This request must look as follows.

 =====================  ============================================
 Property               Value